 So, think negatively, and you’ll get more automatic negative thinking including more anxiety or depression or both.

 In contrast, move from a place of strength, gratitude, or competence, and you will see more of your strengths and notice more reasons to be grateful..

 4. Feel the feelings that exist in your body.

-Use your body as an instrument to assist with processing the feeling.
-For helping the feeling make its way through the tunnel.
+Use your body as an instrument to assist with processing the feeling “through the tunnel.”
 Find what works for you, which may vary depending on the feeling and context.

-Notice sensations associated with different emotions, and where the sensations are located.
+Notice sensations associated with different emotions, as well as where the sensations are located.
 Doing so is a practice.
 The ease of identifying feelings and their location will vary over time and situations.

 5. Move it.